wintvelt/sst-test/README.md

 - includes a github action workflow, that runs tests and deploys (only if on branch master or dev)
 - the workflow also calls a public API, to publish all dependencies

-This template contains the service for posting (and retrieving) microservice dependencies.
-Inner workings described at the end of this doc.
+This template contains all the basics, and an example service, for posting (and retrieving) microservice dependencies.
+Inner workings described at the [end of this doc](#dependency-publication-service).

 ## APIs and Event streams
 The microservice is responsible for the following